-[5.7.B] CSP shall establish procedures or implement appropriate measures to support Customer to fully address data subject rights requests in a timely manner.
+[5.7.8] CSP shall establish procedures or implement appropriate measures to support Customer to fully address data subject rights requests in a timely manner, including data subject access requests.

 The CSP shall provide a communications mechanism, e.g. by indicating in the Cloud Services Agreement, to enable individual support to the Customer for any questions or requests it may have regarding the data protection measures covered by both the Cloud Services Agreement and this Code.